cherrynoize/clone/README.md

 - Add timer that tells you total expired time after job execution
 - Remove oldest entries after settable amount of incremental backups (`e.g: $max_snapshots`) is reached
+- Make log files sub dir specific to each user (i.e: `/var/log/clone/$USER`) - then ensure owner of dir and log files is user
 - I did try my best to keep the code tidy but I clearly didn't suceed so if you can refactor some code to improve readability I will gladly accept the PR

 ## Contacts